huosh1/obsidian-sync/README.md

 python obsidian_vault_manager.py
 ```

-On some Linux systems, you might need to use `python3` instead of `python`.

 ### Initial Setup

 When the app opens, use the "Browse" button to select your Obsidian vault folder.
 This is typically where your `.obsidian` folder is located.
 The app will remember this location for future use.